Marinika Babanazarova: Biography

-Babanazarova was born on September 7, 1955 in the family of a philologist scholar, the first Karakalpak fellow of the Academy of Sciences of the Uzbek SSR and a major Communist party functionary Marat Nurmukhamedov.
+Babanazarova was born on September 7, 1955, in the family of a philologist scholar, the first Karakalpak fellow of the Academy of Sciences of the Uzbek SSR and a major Communist party functionary Marat Nurmukhamedov.
 She graduated from the Faculty of Roman-Germanic Philology of Tashkent State University with a degree in English Philology and from the art history department of the Ostrovsky Tashkent Theater and Art Institute with a degree in art criticism.
 Her graduation thesis was about Igor Savitsky as an artist, art historian, and creator of the museum.
 Babanazarova worked as an English teacher at Nukus State University from 1977 till 1983.

-In 1983–1984, she was the scientific secretary and chief curator of the Karakalpak State Museum of Art in Nukus (at present, the Savitsky State Museum of Art).
+In 1983–1984, she was the scientific secretary and chief curator of the Karakalpak State Museum of Art in Nukus (at present, the Nukus Museum of Art.

 From 1984 to September 2015 - Director of the Karakalpak State Museum of Art.
 Headed the museum after the death of its founder, friend of her father, Igor Savitsky.
 During the directorship of Mariniki, the Savitskiy Museum received world fame and the metaphorical name "Louvre in the Desert" - for its unique (second in the world) collection of the Russian avant-garde in a place that was unexpected to foreigners.

 Internship at the Louvre (1998), British Museum (2000); She studied museums in the United States (1993), France (1998), Austria (2002), Sweden (1999, 2003) and Holland (2007).

 From 1998 to 2015 she was a member of the Central Election Commission of the Republic of Uzbekistan.

+Honored Worker of Culture of the Republic of Karakalpakstan.